 Building an AdTech Startup: How Marketing Technology Is Changing Recruitment

 Artur Lapinsch is the Founder of Perengo DSP, a programmatic recruitment platform recently acquired by TMP Worldwide.
-He is also an Alumnus of ESCP Europe’s innovative MSc in Marketing & Creativity (Class of 2013).
+He is also an Alumnus of ESCP Business School’s innovative MSc in Marketing & Creativity (Class of 2013).

 We invited him to share his story on establishing a successful start-up, and to explain how the MMK programme equipped him with the right tools to thrive in his career.